Alternative Possible Sources of Assistance

 Martin’s Money Tips www.moneysavingexpert.com

-Lots of information on a wide range of issues including home improvements, education etc. Also provides details to apply for energy and utility grants and other sources of help.
+Martin Lewis who founded the Money Saving Expert consumer website continually alerts members of the public to various deals and how they can save money.
+There’s a great deal of information on a wide range of issues including home improvements, education etc. The website also provides details to apply for energy and utility grants and other sources of help.

 The Skinners’ Trust www.skinnershall.co.uk